jedel1043/slurm-charms/CONTRIBUTING.md

 The [Discussions](#discussions) page is a better place to get help for personal support requests.

 * Please __do not__ derail or troll issues.
-Keep the discussion on track and have respect for the other users/contributors of the repository.
+Keep the discussion on track and have respect for the other users/contributors of the Slurm charms.

 * Please __do not__ post comments consisting solely of "+1", ":thumbsup:", or something similar.
 Use [GitHub's "reactions" feature](https://blog.github.com/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) instead.
-  * The maintainers of this repository reserve the right to delete comments that violate this rule.
+  * The maintainers of the Slurm charms reserve the right to delete comments that violate this rule.

 * Please __do not__ repost or reopen issues that have been closed.
 Please either submit a new issue or browser through previous issues.
-  * The maintainers of this repository reserve the right to delete issues that violate this rule.
+  * The maintainers of Slurm charms reserve the right to delete issues that violate this rule.

 ## Issues and Labels